bcarrell/tvpm/README.md

 **This tool should be considered alpha and has the potential to break or change massively.**

+This tool depends on [Sabnzbd](http://sabnzbd.org/).

 Available commands
 ------------------
 All commands are available via `tvpm --help` or just `tvpm`.

 	tvpm add-indexer <indexer url> --apiKey=<indexer api key>
-This command adds an available newsgroup indexer to your tvpm database.
+The above command adds an available newsgroup indexer to your tvpm database.

 	tvpm find-series <series>
-This command uses trakt to find a series.
+The above command uses trakt to find a series.
 Currently, this command is somewhat of a dead end.

 	tvpm find <query>
-This command searches all of your indexers for the specified tv episode.
+The above command searches all of your indexers for the specified tv episode.
 Format your search like `tvpm find game+of+thrones` or `tvpm find game-of-thrones`.
 Underscores should work too.
+Then, it'll give you the option to send the one you want to sabnzbd.

 Environment variables